sjmcpherson/Front-End-Developer-Learnings/README.md

  - Versions of Chrome & Safari change the anti-alias of text during CSS animations fix with body{-webkit-backface-visibility: hidden;} or on the problematic area (causes WebKit to use hardware acceleration for the animations)
  - If you're floating an inline element, it's treated as block, so no need to include "display:block" in your stylesheet.

 <h2>Javascript/jQuery Coding & Performance Tips</h2>
-- Minify JS (Removes whitespace/linebreaks and shortends variables)
+- Minifying JavaScript removes whitespace/linebreaks and shortends variables, reducing file size.
-- Combine JS (Reduces the amount of HTTP Requests)
 - &lt;script&gt;tags block parallel downloads, put them last so other resources can be downloaded first
-- Defer Parsing of scripts that are not called at statup.h
+- Defer Parsing of scripts that are not called at statup
 - Async Loading via Lab.js or the async attribute for the script tag (IE9 & below don’t support)
 - Avoid excess Style Recalculation which occurs when manipulating the DOM with javascript
 - “$(document).ready(function() {“ vs “$(function(){“  Code is executed after DOM is loaded